EconometricInstitute/feb22012-programming-website/data/week3/1-interface-types.md

 The true benefits of interfaces are reaped when they are used as the type of parameter provided to a method.
 Since an interface can be used as a variable's type, it can also be used as a parameter type in method calls.
-For example, the `getValue` method of the class below accepts an argument of type `GameValue`.
+For example, the `printValue` method of the class below accepts an argument of type `GameValue`.

 ```java
 public class Main {